 Emotional Eating is the use of food and food thoughts as a distraction from any thought, feeling, or situation you would rather not tolerate.
-Binge eating on carbs works.
-That's why we keep doing it!
+Binge eating on carbs works!
+It numbs us out!
+That’s why we keep doing it!

 If you are an “Emotional Eater” you have probably developed a habit of using food to distract, self-soothe, briefly “check-out”, and/or seek some relief from the present moments of your life.
 You may have “FOOD THOUGHTS” to escape any or all intensity of feeling.

 - Feeling bored?
 You think of the ice cream in the freezer instead.